Geolm/math_intrinsics/README.md

 ## why AVX2 ?

 On multiple functions this library use a float as an int to have access to the mantissa and the exponent part.
 While it's doable with AVX1 using SSE4.2, I don't see the point of not using AVX2 which have been on intel CPU since 2013.

+## does it handle all float cases (+inf, -inf, NAN) as the C math lib?

+No, but it should be good enough for most programs.